Looks Are Deceiving

 Hormone Replacement Therapy (HRT) became a vital part of my healing journey to address my estrogen deficiency.
 For me, it wasn’t just a choice — it was a necessary step to protect my bones and preserve my quality of life.
 That said, HRT isn’t the right path for everyone.
 It’s a deeply personal decision, and one that deserves an informed, open conversation with your doctor.

-: When we finally gather the courage to talk about our symptoms, we’re often dismissed or misdiagnosed as over 95% of general practitioners have no formal training in menopause.
+When we finally gather the courage to talk about our symptoms, we’re often dismissed or misdiagnosed as most general practitioners have no formal training in menopause.
 This makes it incredibly challenging to have that conversation let alone start managing it!

-Stay tuned!
-I’m putting together the ultimate resource just for you: “What to Ask Your Doctor in Perimenopause – Questions, Labs, Clarity.”
+Because of this journey I put together the ultimate resource just for you: “What to Ask Your Doctor in Perimenopause – Questions, Labs, Clarity.”
 This toolkit is designed to empower you with the right words, the right questions, and the clarity you need to advocate for your health.
 When you’re ready to get answers — you’ll know exactly where to start.
+You can find all the information at the bottom of this blog.

 Ladies, listen up — osteoporosis is a silent thief.